Aylur/astal/docs/guide/typescript/cli-app.md

 ## Instance identifier

-You can run multiple instance by defining a unique instance name.
+You can run multiple instances by defining a unique instance name.

 ```ts
 App.start({